Pages

 At least, not these days.

-Maybe, way back when, sacrificing an animal, and/or indulging in a feast of flesh had some relevance in context to the setting.
+Maybe, way back when, sacrificing an animal and/or indulging in a feast of flesh had some relevance in context to the setting.
 Unlike now, people did not understand that the seasonal cycle was a cosmic/earthly certainty.*

 People needed reassurance that the sun would return and the harvest would be plentiful.
 They sacrificed to those beings they deemed to be in control, as a prayer, as a thank you.
 They ate heartily in celebration and gratitude.
 But the times have changed.

-I am aware that lambs are slaughtered at a later stage than shown in the picture above, nevertheless, they are still babies.
+I am aware that lambs are slaughtered at a later stage than shown in the picture above; nevertheless, they are still babies.
 Or a baby is the coveted age.

-On one side, this is good.
-It is, at least, honest.
-But the author's disconnect to the animals as more than a commodity is disturbing.
-Also, there's no talk of slaughterhouses, no pictures of bloody lambs.
-No in-depth details of overworked farmers and slaughterhouse employees (veganism concerns human suffering as well).
+This article gives a dispassionate account of the practice, especially the mutton section.** On one side, it is, at least, honest.
+But the author’s portrayal of the lambs as no more than a commodity is disturbing.
+Also, there’s no talk of slaughterhouses, no pictures of bloody lambs, no in-depth details of overworked farmers and slaughterhouse employees (veganism concerns human suffering as well).

 So, is the article really that honest?